chronic-care/covid-ed-ig/valueset-creation/README.md

 ## Valueset Creation

-This little python program takes in a csv of codes and code titles and outputs a json file with the codes in the valueset format.
+1) `program.py` scripts takes in a csv of codes and code titles and outputs a json file with the codes in the valueset format.

 #### Example Input (csv format)
 ```